johko/computer-vision-course/chapters/en/Unit 1 - Fundamentals/feature_extraction/feature_description.md

 ﻿# **Feature Description**

-## **How can we represent features in data structures?**
+## **How can we represent features in Images?**

-Representing features in data structures is crucial for organizing and manipulating data effectively.
+Representing features in images is crucial for organizing and manipulating image effectively.
 Features, also known as attributes or variables, can be diverse, ranging from numerical values and categories to more complex structures like images or text.
-Here are some ways to represent features in data structures:
+Here are some ways to represent features in image:

 1. **Numerical features**
 2. **Arrays/Lists:** Simplest form to store numerical values.
 Each element in the array corresponds to a feature.